WrightLabScience/Tandem_repeat/enrichment_taxonomy/README.md

-# Enrichment analysis for proteome
+# Enrichment analysis for taxonomy
 To generate figure 4A

 Step 0: Prepare source data